- Elected Offices

 Margaret is a 1992 graduate of the University of Utah SJ Quinney College of Law.
 Prior to her appointment, Margaret was engaged in the private practice of law for over 20 years and also worked as an Assistant District Attorney for Salt Lake County.
 She litigated a wide range of criminal and civil cases including but not limited to: stock disputes, employment matters, securities fraud, business dissolution, insurance fraud, partnership, violent and white collar crime, professional malpractice, family law, administrative law, construction defects and civil rights.
 Always an active participant in the criminal justice system, Margaret has handled almost every type of criminal case either as a prosecutor, private lawyer or attorney for crime victims.
 In addition to her trial work, Margaret has argued many times before the Utah Supreme Court, Utah Court of Appeals and Idaho Supreme Court.

 Margaret believes in and defends the Rule of Law and equal justice under the law, regardless of economic status, race, ethnicity, religion, gender or sexual orientation.
 The Rule of Law has been defined as a principle under which all persons, institutions, and entities are accountable to laws that are publicly promulgated, equally enforced and independently adjudicated consistent with international human rights principles.

-Margaret has been married to Dirk Olson, an airline pilot, for 28 years and they have two children in the Park City School System.
+Margaret has been married to Dirk Olson, an airline pilot, for 32 years and they have two children in college.